amanster82/CodingOnIce-Ice-Rinks-Management-App/README.md

 This project depends on both `MySQL` and `Redis` during production.
 They will need to be installed independently following specific instructions for your production environment.

 ### Static web app

+The following frontend command should be run in the *web* directory.

 The web application can be built for production with the following command:
 ```